#1 Step to Healing!

 In fact, even slight up and down swings in blood sugar can lead to a ton of symptoms!

-Do you see how everything is connected and we can’t skip over this step when we are trying to balance hormones, support the liver or increase energy?
+This is why we can’t skip this foundational step when we are trying to balance hormones, support the liver, or improve energy.

 Other things that can spike your blood sugar: